Zeta Functions and the (Linear) Logic of Markov Processes: A sub-Markov processes cocycle

-To construct the model of linear logic, we will now follows the usual process.
+To construct the model of linear logic, we will now follow the usual process.
 We need to consider not only kernels, but pairs of a kernel and a function.
-This is used to capture the information about closed paths appearing during the execution, as in the graph case.
-This is discussed by Seiller in earlier work \cite{seiller-goim}, and is essential to obtain \autoref{thm:duality}.
+This is used to capture the information about closed paths appearing during the execution, as in the graph case \cite{seiller-goim}.